EOG Resources (EOG) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the oil and gas company had gained 2.73% over the past month, lagging the Oils-Energy sector's gain of 3.05% and the S&P 500's gain of 4.64% in that time.
+Prior to today's trading, shares of the oil and gas company had gained 3.97% over the past month.
+This has outpaced the Oils-Energy sector's gain of 2.85% and lagged the S&P 500's gain of 6.41% in that time.

-EOG Resources will be looking to display strength as it nears its next earnings release, which is expected to be February 23, 2023.
-The company is expected to report EPS of $3.44, up 11.33% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $6.53 billion, up 8.03% from the year-ago period.
+Investors will be hoping for strength from EOG Resources as it approaches its next earnings release, which is expected to be February 23, 2023.
+On that day, EOG Resources is projected to report earnings of $3.33 per share, which would represent year-over-year growth of 7.77%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.41 billion, up 6.06% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for EOG Resources.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for EOG Resources.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 4.82% lower.
-EOG Resources is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 6.82% lower.
+EOG Resources currently has a Zacks Rank of #3 (Hold).

-Investors should also note EOG Resources's current valuation metrics, including its Forward P/E ratio of 9.62.
-This valuation marks a premium compared to its industry's average Forward P/E of 5.62.
+In terms of valuation, EOG Resources is currently trading at a Forward P/E ratio of 9.87.
+For comparison, its industry has an average Forward P/E of 6.28, which means EOG Resources is trading at a premium to the group.

-We can also see that EOG currently has a PEG ratio of 0.34.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Oil and Gas - Exploration and Production - United States stocks are, on average, holding a PEG ratio of 0.2 based on yesterday's closing prices.
+Investors should also note that EOG has a PEG ratio of 0.35 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Oil and Gas - Exploration and Production - United States industry currently had an average PEG ratio of 0.24 as of yesterday's close.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 241, putting it in the bottom 5% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 248, which puts it in the bottom 2% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.